oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

   added during derivation.

 - Already defined entities that have a type may be

->  author="Mike Rehder"
+  <span class="comment-start" id="427" author="Mike Rehder"
->   date="2020-12-14T14:25:00Z"
->
-> New term “redefined”.
-The sentence is
->   confusing – what is it trying to say?
-Is it saying that you can change
->   the type of a derived_from type (how?)?
+  date="2020-12-14T14:25:00Z">New term “redefined”.
+The sentence is confusing – what is it trying to say?
+Is it saying that you can change the type of a derived_from type (how?)?</span>redefined

-redefined
   <span class="comment-end" id="427"></span>to have a type derived from
   the original type.